 As someone who always pays my bills in full and on time, I had no sense of what it meant to be contacted by collections.
-However, after the birth of my child, I was surprised to find that the hospital sent me to collections.
+However, after the birth of my child, I was surprised to hear from the hospital about outstanding debt.

 After an adjustment from insurance following the birth of my child, the hospital where I gave birth owed us about $1,800.
 They said they would send a check, but a month passed and it didn’t arrive.
-They were able to refund it on my credit card, and I assumed all would be well.
+They were able to refund it on my credit card, and I assumed the situation had ended.

 Shortly after that, I received a bill for the exact amount they had refunded to me.
-When I called to see what the problem was, they said that I didn’t owe the money and I shouldn’t receive any more bills.
-Two more bills came, and each time when I called, they said that I didn’t owe anything.
+When I called once more to see what the problem was, the hospital indicated I didn’t owe the money and I shouldn’t receive any more bills.
+Two more bills came, and each time when I called, I was told that I didn’t owe anything.

 When the final notice came, I’d had enough.
 I made sure to get it in writing that I didn’t owe anything.
 I asked if I would be sent to collections, and they said that I didn’t need to worry.

 The hospital was wrong.
 I began receiving calls from collections agents, and honestly, I didn’t take it well.

 I told the collections agents to stop calling me because I didn’t owe anything.
 But they said that they were simply doing their job.